 I was vastly unprepared for the amount of steps involved, and the late June sun was intensely hot; nonetheless, The Great Wall was a joy to visit.
-Part of this could be because we went to a lesser-known section and found the wall nearly empty (you can find out how we did that on my post here).
+Part of this could be because we went to a lesser-known section and found the wall nearly empty.

 And it was beautiful.

 Pictures will never do justice to the way the ancient stones snake along the ridges of the mountains.
 At the section we were visiting, the original wall could be seen dipping in and out of the reservoir that filled the valley.
 We walked halfway around the lake and then took a boat back through the water and to the car.
 What an amazing way to start our time in China.

 This was the day we learned about China's best kept secret and fully understood the entire Kung-Fu Panda saga in one go.